treder/MVPA-Light/README.md

 #### Time x time generalisation

 Classification across time does not give insight into whether information is shared across different time points.
 For example, is the information that the classifier uses early in a trial (t=80 ms) the same that it uses later (t=300ms)?
 In time generalisation, this question is answered by training the classifier at a certain time point t.
-The classifer is then tested at the same time point t but it is also tested at all *other* time points in the trial. `mv_classify_timextime` implements time generalisation.
+The classifer is then tested at the same time point t but it is also tested at all *other* time points in the trial [[King2014]](#King2014). `mv_classify_timextime` implements time generalisation.
 It returns a 2D matrix of classification performance, with performance calculated for each combination of training time point and testing time point.
 If two separate datasets are used, one for training and one for testing, the function `mv_classify_timextime_two_datasets` can be used instead.
 `mv_plot_2D` can be used to plot the result.

+#### Classifier performance metrics

+Classifier output comes in form of decision values (=distances to the hyperplane for linear methods) or directly in form of class labels.
+In most cases, the researcher is only interested in a performance metric that summarises classifier performance.
+The following metrics can be calculated by the function `mv_classifier_performance`:

+* `acc`: Classification accuracy, representing the fraction correctly predicted class labels on the test set.
+* `auc`: Area under the ROC curve.
+An alternative to classification accuracy that is more robust to imbalanced classes and independent of changes to the classifier threshold.
+* `dval`: Average decision value for each class.

+Performance metrics can be selected in `mv_classify_across_time` and `mv_classify_timextime` by setting the `cfg.metric` field.

+#### Cross-validation

+To obtain a realistic estimate of classifier performance and control for overfitting, a classifier should be tested on an independent dataset that has not been used for training.
+In most neuroimaging experiments, there is only one dataset with a restricted number of trials.
+To make most efficient use of the data, in *k-fold cross-validation* the data is split into k different folds.
+In each iteration, one of the k folds is held out and used as test set, whereas all other folds are used for training.
+This is repeated until every fold has been used as test set once.
+See [[Lemm2011]](#Lemm2011) for a discussion of cross-validation and potential pitfalls.

+## Examples<a name="examples"></a>

 <!--
 ## Q&A